CBD Oil for Acne

 The endocannabinoid system (ECS) is a signaling system present in mammals, which regulates a variety of bodily functions, including appetite, memory, pain, mood, and many more.
 And all that contributes to homeostasis or health balance.
 Our body creates endocannabinoids, which are neurotransmitters that send messages to receptors in our body to perform an action.

 In some amazing way, the phytocannabinoids present in the cannabis Sativa plant mimics the activity of the endocannabinoids.
-Cannabinoids like cannabidiol or CBD have been linked to a variety of health benefits and might be a solution for people suffering from skin problems like acne.
+Cannabinoids like cannabidiol or white label CBD have been linked to a variety of health benefits and might be a solution for people suffering from skin problems like acne.

 What causes acne?

 Our body secretes an oily substance called sebum through the sebaceous glands underneath the skin.
 The purpose of sebum is to keep the skin lubricated and prevent it from drying out.
 This sebum travels up hair follicles and gets out through the pores.

 But along with sebum, hair follicles also shed dead skin cells out of the body.
 When there are too many sebum and skin cells, pores can get clogged.
 That builds up excess bacteria, which cause the inflamed spots we know as acne.

 Among the causes for this to happen, we can find:

 Pores Clogged by Dead Skin cells: Too many dead skin cells released at once can cause a build-up of cells and sebum sticking together and clogging the pores.

 Excess Sebum: Excess sebum can block pores, make the scalp greasy, and produce excess oil on the skin, which will lead to zits and spots.

 Excess Bacteria: When a skin blockage occurs, bacteria present on the skin will overgrow, combining with the sebum and leading to inflammation.